 There are two types of liquidation:

-• The second process occurs by liquidating the business slowly over time — you no longer reinvest into the business.
+2. The second process occurs by liquidating the business slowly over time — you no longer reinvest in the business.
 You just let it run its course — until you are out of current stock and you’re forced to close.

 2. Selling to a partner or a personal acquaintance